letoram/safespaces/README.md

 only do you have to build it manually (arcan git repository, tools/vrbridge) but you also have to set the path to it in the arcan configuration database, see the README.md for the vrbridge tool on details for that.

+## Device Specific Notes

+For Oculus Rift CV1 (and possibly others), the display doesn't register as such immediately.
+It may be necessary to take the headset on and off a few times before it actually appears as a new display.

 ## Roadmap / Status